hashicorp/nomad/website/source/docs/drivers/docker.html.md

 Nomad limits containers' CPU based on CPU shares.
 CPU shares allow containers to burst past their CPU limits.
 CPU limits will only be imposed when there is contention for resources.
-When the host is under load your process may be throttled to stabilize QOS depending how how many shares it has.
+When the host is under load your process may be throttled to stabilize QOS depending on how many shares it has.
 You can see how many CPU shares are available to your process by reading `NOMAD_CPU_LIMIT`.
 1000 shares are approximately equal to 1Ghz.